isomerpages/csa-otcep/pages/2024 OTCEP Members.md

 leaders.
 He testified to the U.S. House of Representatives Committee on Energy and Commerce--Subcommittee on Oversight and Investigations, and to the U.S. Senate Energy and Natural Resources Committee, to advise on policy issues related to critical infrastructure cyber threats.
+He is a member on the Reserve Forces Policy Board, Office of the Secretary of Defense;
-He has also presented at the World Economic Forum Annual Meeting in Davos, and industry leading conferences such as RSA, SANS, BlackHat, and DefCon on the topic of industrial cybersecurity and threats.
-He serves on the board of the National Cryptologic Foundation.</p>
+and also serves on the board of the National Cryptologic Foundation.
+He has also presented at the World Economic Forum Annual Meeting in Davos, and industry leading conferences such as RSA, SANS, BlackHat, and DefCon on the topic of industrial cybersecurity and threats.</p>
 <p>Robert began his pioneering work in ICS/OT cybersecurity as a U.S. Air
-Force Cyber Warfare Operations Officer tasked to the National Security Agency, where he built a first-of-its-kind mission identifying and analysing national threats to industrial infrastructure.
-He went on to build the industrial community's first dedicated monitoring and incident response class at the SANS Institute (ICS515) and the industry recognised cyber threat intelligence course (FOR578).</p>
+Force Cyber Warfare Operations Officer tasked to the National Security Agency, where he built a first-of-its-kind mission identifying and analyzing national threats to industrial infrastructure.
+He went on to build the industrial community's first dedicated monitoring and incident response class at the SANS Institute (ICS515) and the industry recognized cyber threat intelligence course (FOR578).</p>
 <p>SC Media named Robert the Security Executive of the Year for 2022.
 A business
 leader but also technical practitioner, he helped lead the investigation